FibraLinx/kubernetes_automation/README.md

 ## Setup on local host

-1. Create a project directory
-- `mkdir -p ~/vagrant/kubernetes`
+1. Clone this git repo to your local system

 2. Create key-pair (named vagrant_key)
 - `ssh-keygen -b 4096`

-3. Run VMs
+3. CD to the git folder and start vagrant VMs
 - `vagrant up`

 4. Run ansible playbook